 THE TECHNIQUE: Heat your oven to 400 degrees F (425 if you have more than one pan in the oven at a time).
-Chop or slice any vegetable into uniform size (about the same width, height, etc.), slather with a few tablespoons of olive oil and sprinkle with salt.
+Chop or slice any vegetable into uniform size (about the same width, height, etc.), slather with a few tablespoons of olive oil, and sprinkle with salt.
 Cook for about 20-25 minutes, flipping once halfway through.
-That’s the basic technique; See each recipe below for more details.
+That’s the basic technique!

-The perfect side for roast chicken or steaks, everything on the pan gets just the right amount of sweet, gooey and crispy all at once.
+The perfect side for roast chicken or steaks, everything on the pan gets just the right amount of sweet, gooey, and crispy all at once.
 (400 degrees, olive oil and salt for 20-25 minutes, and that’s it!)

 These crisp right up for a crunchy side.
 If you’ve never made okra, this is a perfect introduction.
-(Prepare the same way as peppers, carrots and onions above.)
+(Prepare the same way as peppers, carrots, and onions above.)

-- Butternut Squash – With a hint of maple syrup, butternut squash goes from a so-so side dish to one our kids cheer for.
+With a hint of maple syrup, butternut squash goes from a so-so side dish to one our kids’ cheer for.
 Bonus, it’s a great baby food recipe as well.
 Just add water and blend.

-- Asparagus – Add a splash of balsamic vinegar for another level of tangy flavor.
+Add a splash of balsamic vinegar to your roasted asparagus for another level of tangy flavor.

-- Oven Roasted Broccoli – Cut a head of broccoli into florets but don’t worry about making them too pretty.
+Cut a head of broccoli into florets but don’t worry about making them too pretty.
 Each piece curls up during the roasting process anyway.
-Bonus, this is a irresistible way to prepare cauliflower too.
+Bonus, this is an irresistible way to prepare cauliflower too.
 Really.